 Most day insurance policies are fully comprehensive.
 This means you get the highest level of cover.
 You're protected if the car is damaged, stolen, or set on fire.
 It also covers damage you might cause to other people or their cars.

 There are many reasons people take out short-term cover.
-According to Confused, the most common reason is to test drive, buy, or sell a car.
-In 2023, over 400,000 temporary insurance policies were sold for this reason alone, making up about 35% of all policies sold.
+According to industry data, the most common reason is to test drive, buy, or sell a car.
+In 2023, this made up about 35% of all temporary policies sold.

 The cost depends on things like your age, driving history, the car you want to insure, and how long you need cover for.
-According to Confused, most temporary car insurance policies are affordable.
-Of the 1.25 million policies sold in 2023, over 60% cost less than £50, and around 75% cost less than £75.
+According to Uswitch, the average cost of a temporary car insurance policy between October 2022 and September 2023 was £73.80.
+Most temporary car insurance policies are affordable, with over 60% costing less than £50, and around 75% costing less than £75.

 Day insurance does cost more per day than an annual policy would.
 But if you only need cover for a short time, it can work out much cheaper than paying for a whole year of insurance you won't use.